pitkley/docker-paperless/README.md

 If you want the user and group IDs from the default `paperless` user in the image to be different from `1000`, you can specify the `USERMAP_UID` and `USERMAP_GID` environment variables.
 This can be relevant if you want to map a host-directory to be the consumption directory and want to "passthrough" the UID and GID of the host-user that should own that directory.

-**Caution!** If you want to remap the UID and GID, you will have to do that when creating the superuser too, e.g.:

-    docker run --rm -it --volumes-from paperless_data_1 -e USERMAP_UID=1001 -e USERMAP_GID=1001 pitkley/paperless createsuperuser